system76/docs/content/upgrade-pop.md

 ```bash
 pop-upgrade release upgrade
 ```

 ## Upgrading older releases (20.10)

-Like other older releases, Pop!_OS 20.10 update files are no longer in the Ubuntu mirror network.
-Getting your system ready for the upgrade does requires some work to manually upgrade the system.
-Use the following steps to upgrade the system if you get errors like
+Like other older releases, Pop!\_OS 20.10 update files are no longer in the Ubuntu mirror network.
+Getting your system ready for the upgrade does require some work to manually upgrade the system.
+Use the following steps to upgrade the system:

 ### 1. Update sources to 'old-releases'